 - Demonstrate skill-sets associated with the professional practice of early child care and career pathways in Human Development.

 - Learn more about applying for admission to the human development program

 The Bachelor of Arts degree in Human Development offers two options: Infant/Toddler and Preschool.
 Students must complete 120 credit hours, including 42 credits in core/foundation courses and 24 credits in one of the options.
-You can learn through a core curriculum and plan of study that is comprised of courses Psychology, Education, Sociology, and Speech and Language.
+The core curriculum and plan of study is comprised of courses in Psychology, Education, Nutrition, and Speech Language.
 Students also complete a capstone field experience/practicum that consists of teaching full-time, depending on their option, in either an infant/toddler or preschool setting.

 The preschool option of the program fulfills the requirements of the Pre-K Enhancement and Expansion Amendment Act of 2008 that mandates all teachers of three- and four-year-olds in a community-based and Head Start programs to obtain a bachelor’s degree in early childhood education or a related field.

 - Kappa Delta Pi International Honor Society in Education